vaadin/platform/scripts/generator/templates/template-release-notes-prerelease.md

 #### Breaking changes
 - Removed the PWA install popup.
 Because `beforeInstallPrompt` was removed from browsers specs
 - Throwing instead of Warning when configuration annotations like `@Push` or `@BodySize` are not in the `AppShell`class
+- Due to the new data binding API:
+  - Using of `HasItems` interface has been replaced by new `HasListDataView`, `HasLazyDataView` and `HasDataView` interfaces
+  - Using of `HasDataProvider::setDataProvider` is deprecated and new `HasListDataView`, `HasLazyDataView` and `HasDataView` interfaces API are recommended to use.
+  - These changes have been updated in components(*Grid*, *Select*, *CheckBoxGroup*), too

 ### Components
 #### TypeScript definitions for all components
 In Vaadin 17, Vaadin components come with TypeScript definitions helping to use web components in TypeScript views.
 Depending on the IDE you use, TypeScript definitions can also give additional benefits like better code completion and auto import.